madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ---
 title: Verifying the Titular Properties of a Leftist Heap
 postType: Technical
-inWhich: my job search leads me to verify the titular properties of a leftist heap using Haskell's type-level features and to test it by way of simulation using QuickCheck.
+inWhich: my job search leads me to verify the leftist and heap properties of a leftist heap using Haskell's type-level features and to test various implementations by way of simulation using QuickCheck.
 We also cover much of Haskell's type-level computation features from scratch.
 published: false
 ---